 FemFaith is an intergenerational conversation among three Christian feminists: Kendra Weddle Irons, Melanie Springer Mock, and Letha Dawson Scanzoni.
 The name comes from our desire to be “feminists, faithfully” and to show how our Christian faith and our feminism connect, draw upon, and foster growth in both areas.
-In the picture above, Kendra is on the left, Letha (center), and Melanie (right).
+In the picture above, Melanie is on the left, Letha (center), and Kendra (right).

 Kendra Weddle Irons

 Kendra Weddle Irons teaches religion at Texas Wesleyan University in Fort Worth.
 Before that she taught religious studies for six years at George Fox University in Newberg, Oregon.
 Kendra’s commitment to feminism began in earnest during college, although she says her feminist impulse emerged much earlier when she asked her father to teach her how to drive a tractor!
 And although she has lived most of her adult life in urban areas of the United States, she continues to maintain a fond interest in all things rural.

 Kendra says she has constantly sought to understand how her feminist convictions have both contributed to her Christian faith and challenged it.
 As a scholar and university professor, her research interests have centered around Christianity in America, women in Christianity, and Methodism.
 Her first book, Preaching on the Plains: Methodist Women Preachers in Kansas, 1920-1956, was published in 2007 by University Press of America.

 In 2015 Kendra co-authored a book, If Eve Only Knew: Freeing Yourself from Biblical Womanhood and Becoming All God Means for You to Be, with Melanie Springer Mock.

 Kendra has served on the EEWC-Christian Feminism Today Executive Counci She is coauthor of the blog, Ain’t I a Woman: De/Constructing Christian Images, also with Melanie.